kdelange/Moon_API/README.md

 ml Python
 python readJsonFile.py -h
 ```
-to see all the options.
+To see all the options.
 The json file is generated in step 1.

-##### step 3: upload the trio
-you need a sample file with the patients and the parents like this:
+You need a sample file with the patients and the parents like this:

 file,gender,projectNo,age,hpo_termen,mother,mother_healt,father,father_health
 VCFindex,male,12,3,HPO:0004756;HPO:00045678,VCFmother,healty,VCFfather,affected

+The output is a sample file with the moon numbers linked to the partets.
+This file you need in the next step.

+##### step 3: upload the trio

-use ```curl_upload_trios.sh``` to upload all trio's mentioned in the sample file.
+use ```curl_upload_trios.sh``` to upload all trio's mentioned in the sample file from step 2.